-As Grace has begun to significantly grow, teaching sites have been developed in areas near Houston (Beaumont) and as far away as Midland and San Antonio where much support and encouragement from Christian leaders has developed.
-International initiatives have become priority directives by the institution's Board of Trustees.
+As Grace has begun to significantly grow, teaching sites have been developed in areas near Houston (Beaumont) and as far away as Nepal and The Philippines where much support and encouragement from Christian leaders has developed.
+Other international initiatives have become priority directives by the institution's Board of Trustees.
 Many World-Region opportunities have emerged and are under evaluation by administrators and faculty.